 For non-visual tracks (e.g. audio), they should be set to zero.

 For all other tracks, they specify the track's visual presentation size.
-These need not be the same as the pixel dimensions of the images, which is documented in the sample description(s); all images in the sequence are scaled to this size, before any overall transformation of the track represented by the matrix.
+These need not be the same as the pixel dimensions of the images, which is documented in the sample entries; all images in the sequence are scaled to this size, before any overall transformation of the track represented by the matrix.
 The pixel dimensions of the images are the default values.

 In 8.5.2.1 change